 Recommendation 17: DNO's may maintain an awareness of the potential for heat recovery when planning the installation of EHV transformers and seek to install more systems where the recovered heat may be of commercial use.
-Rejected
+Future consideration

-Justification: WPD has assessed the feasibility of using heat recovery systems but have found that it is not currently economically beneficial.
-WPD is maintaining awareness of developments in this field but it is not considered likely to be viable during the RIIO-ED1 period.
+Justification: WPD is maintaining awareness of developments in this field but it is not considered likely to be viable during the RIIO-ED1 period.